dydx-jordi-mev-committee/august_report/README.md

 - Once we have a block with high order book discrepancy, we pull the logs from our node.
 - With those logs, using the streamlit app, we can see the traders and their matches, price and volume.
 - We take query_1.sql, and look for our block number, execute it using numia.
 This way, we obtain the maker and taker trade_id.
+As an additional check, uploading this data to the streamlit app will show the same results as the BP matches of the JSON file for a specific block.
 - With the different traders and trade IDs, we look at query_2.sql which queries the mempool via Numia and we filter by the specific trade_ids, trader, and market.
 We can then see the arrival time at the mempool according to Numia.
 - Taking all the previous information, we dig deeper or stay at a surface level trying to understand why the matches took place the way they occured.